 Treatment Guidelines for Traumatic Brain Injury

-Among the various injuries that someone could suffer in a traumatic accident, neurological damage is one of the worst consequences that an individual can sustain.
+Among the various injuries that someone could suffer in a traumatic accident, neurological damage is one of the worst consequences an individual can sustain.
 The brain is responsible for almost all of the body's vital functions.
-A traumatic brain injury (TBI) can be life-altering not only for the individual but also for family members.
+A traumatic brain injury (TBI) can be life-altering for the individual and family members.
 Therefore, everyone needs to understand some of the guidelines that have been put in place to diagnose and treat them.
-If someone requires determining surgery following a TBI, this is typically performed by a neurosurgeon.
+A neurosurgeon typically performs this if someone requires determining surgery following a TBI.
 Furthermore, the American Association of Neurological Surgeons (AANS) has put forth some statistics regarding TBIs.The Statistics: TBI by the Numbers

 - More than five million people live in the United States with some form of disability stemming from a TBI.

 - Over 1.5 million traumatic brain injuries occur in the United States every year.